DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Flowchart Node.rst

 |

 3. Insert a Flowchart node in the main_flowchart.
+Select the flowchart that was just added in Step 1.

 .. image:: images/Flowchart/flowchart_procedure_3_1.png
    :scale: 80%